chrisdhanaraj/svelte-tailwind-integration/README.md

 **3. Add a \<style global> block that references Tailwind**

 In this example, I've added this block to the `src/App.svelte` component.

+## **Important**

+In an actual app, put this block in a file that will not change.
+Tailwind has relatively fast incremental builds, but the initial build goes through the entire 3mb+ worth of Tailwind CSS and is quite slow.

 ```css